terracotta urns, henna, 9 min single channel audio loop

 Rivers have always played an important role in human history.
 They’ve been the cradle of civilizations, the link between cultures, the boundaries of empires and so it has been with the Indus.
 It is a river that gave its name to a sub-continent.
 Kashmir is the origin point for many rivers and tributaries of the Indus River basin feeding Pakistan and India.
 Under the 1960’s International water sharing treaty, Pakistan has the use of the three western rivers – the Indus, Jhelum and Chenab – and India, the three eastern ones – the Sutlej, Beas and Ravi.
 The split gave India control of the part of Kashmir that is the source of six rivers that irrigate crops in Pakistan’s agricultural heartland of Punjab province and elsewhere.
 While the water dispute can be traced back to the time when the British Indian Empire was partitioned, there is continued distrust over the fair partitioning of the waters.

-The wall drawing made using henna, comprises of a tree that bifurcates into two halves, one half growing into the Banyan tree, the national tree of India while the other shoots off into the Deodar tree, the national tree of Pakistan on the adjoining wall.
-The audio played from within the urns carried sounds of the river flowing.
-While the river may have many different names as it moves through different regions, the water remains the same.
+The wall drawing made using henna, comprises a tree that bifurcates into two halves.
+Stemming from common roots one half grows into the Banyan tree, the national tree of India while the other shoots off into the Deodar tree, the national tree of Pakistan on the adjoining wall.
+The audio played from within the urns carried sounds of the river flowing collected at various different points where it changes name.
+While the river may have multiple names as it moves through different regions, the water essentially remains the same.